Credit: Liam Doran/Vail Resorts

 A sweet pop-in/pop-out spot can be accessed along the catwalk that isn’t even labeled on the map anymore.
 Take a hard skier’s left off the Falcon SuperChair and then between the switch backs on this service road, drop in and get some trees.
 This will shoot you out way up on Upper Lehman.

 There are tons of awesome tree runs full of freshies at Breckenridge Ski Resort.
+For your reference, here is a map of Breckenridge Ski Resort.
 One way to ensure you get all that powder is to get up early and beat the crowds.
 The next time you visit Breckenridge Ski Resort, check out one of these tree runs!
 If you’re looking for ski in/ski out discounted lodging, click here!